Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Simulation study

 \subsection{Result}

 In this section, we present the results of our analysis.
-As the PR method is not designed for high-dimensional data, we could not obtain results for most simulated datasets with $n<p$ using PR.
+As noted in \cite{fu_et_al_2017}, PR methods are designed primarily for $n>p$ scenarios; when applied to $n<p$ data, they may identify true signals but at the cost of excessive false positives and instability.
+Consistent with this, we could not obtain results for most simulated datasets with $n<p$ using PR.
 So, for datasets with $n<p$, results only from the other methods will be used.
-For RF, following \citep{ishwaran_et_al_2014}, covariates that had positive variable importance value and satisfied a minimal depth threshold determined from the forest were selected.
+For RF, following \citep{ishwaran_et_al_2014}, covariates that had a positive variable importance value and satisfied a minimal depth threshold determined from the forest were selected.
 Below, we summarize the results in terms of the various evaluation metrics.